This page was reviewed under our medical and editorial policy by

 Important imaging tests include:

 Although imaging studies may detect lung cancer, a biopsy is necessary for a final diagnosis.
-A biopsy, which involves removing lung cancer cells and examining them under a microscope, may be performed in several ways, including:
+A lung biopsy, which involves sampling lung cancer cells and examining them under a microscope, may be performed in several ways, including:

 The final step in diagnosis, before treatment, is staging.
 The stage of lung cancer indicates the size of a tumor and whether it has spread, helping to determine the appropriate treatment options.

-Stages for NSCLC run from 0 through 4:
+Stages for non-small cell lung cancer run from 0 through 4:

 Treatment of NSCLC depends on the stage.

-The five-year survival rate for this type of lung cancer is 25 percent, according to the American Cancer Society.
+The five-year relative survival rate for this type of lung cancer is 25 percent, according to the American Cancer Society.
 That increases to 63 percent for NSCLC cases where the cancer hadn’t spread outside the lung.
+If the cancer is small, peripheral in location, and has not spread to lymph nodes or any adjacent structures, the five-year relative survival can be greater than 90 percent.